-Many people are excited about THC-O’s increased potency, but there's still many important things to learn about this new hemp-derived cannabinoid.
-Most importantly (for most consumers, at least) is the question of THC-O risks.
+Many people are excited about THC-O’s increased potency, but there are still many important things to learn about this new hemp-derived cannabinoid.
+Most important (for most consumers, at least) is the question of THC-O risks.
 In other words, how safe is THC-O, and what risks should you understand before you try it for yourself?

 Purchasing high-quality, safe THC-O products can be confusing.
 Here's how to navigate the market and safeguard yourself against THC-O risks: